 Effect of changes in foreign currency rates.
-The effect of changes in foreign currency rates on the consolidated statements of cash flows was a net increase (decrease) in cash and cash equivalents of \$3.3 million, \$2.9 million and \$(3.8) million in 2020, 2019 and 2018, respectively.
-Our principal foreign operating unit is in Canada, and the value of the Canadian dollar, on average and relative to the U.S. dollar, appreciated during 2020 and 2019, while it declined during 2018.
+The effect of changes in foreign currency rates on the consolidated statements of cash flows was a net (decrease) increase in cash and cash equivalents of \$(2.2) million, \$3.3 million and \$2.9 million in 2021, 2020 and 2019, respectively.
+Our primary foreign currencies are the Canadian dollar and British pound, and, relative to the U.S. dollar, the value of the Canadian dollar was essentially unchanged and the value of the British pound declined in 2021, while both foreign currencies appreciated during 2020 and 2019.

-We believe we have sufficient liquidity and capital resources to meet the cash needs of our ongoing operations.
+We believe we have sufficient liquidity and capital resources to meet the cash needs of our ongoing operations, including the current economic and real estate environment created by the COVID-19 pandemic (as discussed in Note 1-Q to our audited consolidated financial statements).
 However, we may determine that additional debt or equity funding is warranted to provide liquidity for achievement of strategic goals or acquisitions or for unforeseen circumstances.
 Other than scheduled maturities of debt, operating lease payments and anticipated claims payments, we have no material contractual commitments.
 We expect that cash flows from operations and cash available from our underwriters, subject to regulatory restrictions, will be sufficient to fund our operations, including claims payments.
 However, to the extent that these funds are not sufficient, we may be required to borrow funds on terms less favorable than we currently have or seek funding from the equity market, which may not be successful or may be on terms that are dilutive to existing stockholders.